 “gloriously skilled, inventive and fun … a stunning sound … sheer energy …. tightness at a million miles an hour” folking.com

 A trailblazing, joyously wild musical odyssey

-Returning from 300 years of extinction, Dodo Street has recorded a trailblazing, joyously wild musical odyssey, encompassing melodies from the shores of the Hebrides to the mountains of Eastern Europe.
+Returning from 300 years of extinction, Dodo Street embark on a trailblazing, joyously wild musical odyssey, encompassing melodies from the shores of the Hebrides to the mountains of Eastern Europe.

 Their history-defying existence brings extreme velocity and inhuman precision from Adam Summerhayes (“astonishing, all-out virtuosity” New York Times) and Piers Adams (“superhuman” Washington Post) – and the rest of the band is equally virtuosic.
 Master accordionist Murray Grainger and one of Europe’s most renowned bass players, Malcolm Creese, provide the powerful core of the band as well as dynamic solos.
 The livewire Cormac Byrne, king of Irish percussion and BBC Folk Award-winning bodhran player, can easily steal the show.
 But it is the music that is really remarkable.
 There is nothing predictable about their tunes.
-On Natural Selection, a famous Irish melody might take a wild Klezmer twist, an ancient Scottish wedding song is recast in a mesmeric soundscape that evokes the lonely island from which it came, gypsy tunes and Eastern European rhythms spiral faster and faster, impossible not to dance to.
+A famous Irish melody might take a wild Klezmer twist, an ancient Scottish wedding song is recast in a mesmeric soundscape that evokes the lonely island from which it came, gypsy tunes and Eastern European rhythms spiral faster and faster, making dancing unavoidable.